UniLuFS2020-ReplicationSeminar/Capstone-Project-Bernhard-Eymann/README.md

 https://data.bs.ch/explore/dataset/100311/api/?disjunctive.signatur_ges&disjunctive.status_ges&disjunctive.departement_ges&disjunctive.ga_rr_gr&disjunctive.anrede_urheber&disjunctive.gremientyp_urheber&disjunctive.name_vorname_urheber&disjunctive.partei_kname_urheber&disjunctive.nr_urheber&disjunctive.anrede_miturheber&disjunctive.gremientyp_miturheber&disjunctive.name_vorname_miturheber&disjunctive.partei_kname_miturheber&disjunctive.nr_miturheber

 ## Methods
 I will not use any advanced statistical methods, as I have no relevant knowledge in statistics due to my legal background and only recent start in LUMACSS.
-However I will try to use the available big data to paint an informative picture on the topic, using relevant data extraction and visualization methods.
+However, I will  use the available big data to paint an informative picture on the topic, using relevant data extraction and visualization methods.